burnnat/hymns-of-the-faith/content/session-02/week-04/notes.md

  - Following the beheading of two fellow missionaries in China, Houghton traveled across China to bring encouragement to each individual missionary outpost
  - This text was written during Houghton's journey, meditating on the meaning of Christ's sacrifice
  - Was later appointed Bishop in Sichuan province and led the China Inland Mission
- - Following the takeover of Chna by Mao Zedong, all missionaries in China were recalled in 1951
+ - Following the rise to power of Mao Zedong, all missionaries in China were recalled in 1951
  - Consequently, the CIM became the Overseas Missionary Fellowship but a younger colleague was tasked as general director
- - Returning to England, continued to pastor and write a number of books and hymns
+ - On returning to England, continued to pastor and write a number of books and hymns

 Tune: Traditional French
  - Originally a French carol with the name "Quelle est cette odeur agréable"